Houston cops seek shooters in Migos rapper Takeoff's slaying

 The trio also played a fictional version of themselves on an episode of the hit TV show “Atlanta,” but the group was not currently together.

 Landrum reported from Los Angeles.
-Associated Press writer Jill Bleed in Little Rock, Arkansas, and Jake Bleiberg in Dallas contributed to this report.
+Associated Press writer Jill Bleed in Little Rock, Arkansas, Jake Bleiberg in Dallas and Lindsay Whitehurst in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.